 After twelve years of not being in Hollywood, and then coming back to Hollywood, how did that affect you?
 Making that transition, kind of back into that world.

 Lee Grant: It was like going into another planet.
 It really was.
-First of all, I went into the biggest show on television, that was on three times a week with new shows.
+First of all, I went into the biggest show on television, which was on three times a week with new shows.
 Three times a week.
 The whole country watched Peyton Place.

 You know, Mia, and Ryan O’Neal, Barbara Parkins, these were idols at the time, that I went into it.
-I could not have come from a more obscure place in New York, to a more showplace, in California.
+I could not have come from a more obscure place in New York to a more showplace, in California.
 I mean, it was so astonishing.
 You know, I still carried the fear of being discovered, that the FBI was still after me.
-You know, you don’t lose those things after living it for 12 years.
+You know you don’t lose those things after living it for 12 years.

 I was nominated for an Emmy, that first season on “Peyton Place”.
 You know, it was just too scary to go from ignominy, in New York, to this glory in Hollywood.
 It was too much for me to even grasp.
 It was, you know, delicious and funny.
-Of course, my daughter Dina, was eight at the time, and we started our family all over again.
+Of course, my daughter Dina was eight at the time, and we started our family all over again.
 It was great.

-In moments, kind of coming back into Hollywood, moments of uncertainty or doubt that you had being in this industry, what did you do to kind of build yourself back up and make yourself feel confident in this kind of foreign world?
+In moments, kind of coming back into Hollywood, moments of uncertainty or doubt that you had been in this industry, what did you do to kind of build yourself back up and make yourself feel confident in this kind of foreign world?

 Lee Grant: You know, it was like Santa Claus.
-You know what I’m saying?
+Do you know what I’m saying?
 It was like, “Step right up, we have one gift after another for you.”
 And I felt, “Oh what if they knew?”
 And also, I was 36.
 I was blacklisted from the time I was 24 to 36.
 You know, that’s an actor’s life.
 That’s the extent of an actor’s life in Hollywood.
 You’re finished at 36.
-So, I was desperately lying about my age … and getting the Mayor to change my drivers license, which he did, Mayor Sam Yorty did … to extend my life as an actress.
+So, I was desperately lying about my age … and getting the Mayor to change my driver’s license, which he did, Mayor Sam Yorty did … to extend my life as an actress.

 I was nervous about being found out, that I was in my thirties, instead of in my twenties.
 It was juggling the whole thing, but it was a great ride.
 It was a golden ride.
 I think that there were people … I think that Norman Jewison knew about my background.
 I think Paul Monash did too, and they made the doors open for me.
-Tried to make it up to me, for those years.
+I tried to make it up to me, for those years.
 I just felt such, without them saying anything.
 Such a, “Come in here, come in home.
-You’re home girl.
+You’re home, girl.
 Come in.
 Sit down.
 Eat” It was just amazing.